sigruptor/arjhanwar.github.io/interviews/system_design/framework.md

 First need to figure out the requirements and assumptions.
 ## Requirements/Assumptions
-- Size of the data to be persistent in DB (persistent store)
+- Size of the data to be persisted in DB (persistent store)
 - Number of users ?
 - Consistency guarantees ?
 - Is Data loss okay or what could be the SLA ? - its expensive to improve a system beyond certain threshold without much signifant benefits.